GorbulasDev/learnelectra/docs/faq.md

 ---

 ## FAQ
-Below is a list of commonly asked questions about Electra or the Electra QT Wallet.
+Below is a list of commonly asked questions about Electra Protocol or the Electra Protocol QT Wallet.
 We have tried to answer them to the best of our ability.
 (Click on the question text to expand the answer)

-<details><summary>When will Electra incorporate Masternodes?</summary>
+<details><summary>When will Electra Protocol incorporate Masternodes?</summary>
 <p>
 <br />
 At this time, masternodes will not be supported.
 This is due to the current supply and the rewards of the masternodes will not offset the cost of hosting.
 Our chain at this point is highly stable and thus masternodes are not needed.